-The GEMS programs at White Sands Missile Range (WSMR), New Mexico are a joint/collaborative effort between the U.S. Army Research Laboratory (ARL) and the U.S. Army Test & Evaluation Command (ATEC).
+The GEMS programs at White Sands Missile Range (WSMR), New Mexico are a joint/collaborative effort between the Combat Capabilities Development Command (CCDC)/Data and Analysis Center (D&AC) and the U.S. Army Test & Evaluation Command (ATEC).

-ARL’s mission is to ensure that U.S. military personnel and equipment survive and function effectively in hostile circumstances.
+Combat Capabilities Development Command (CCDC)/Data and Analysis Center’s (D&AC) mission is to ensure that U.S. military personnel and equipment survive and function effectively in hostile circumstances.
 ATEC’s mission is to provide the U.S. Army, Navy, Air Force, Department of Defense, and other customers with high-quality resources and services for experimentation, test, research, assessment, development, and training in support of the Nation at war.
-ARL & ATEC both employ many engineers, scientists, physicists and military personnel to accomplish their missions.
+CCDC, D&AC & ATEC both employ many engineers, scientists, physicists and military personnel to accomplish their missions.
 These same employees coordinate and conduct our GEMS programs.

 GEMS Program Levels

 GEMS Middle School (MS) is the White Sands Missile Range program which provides grades 6 through 8 students with a wide variety of hands-on modules, demonstrations, experiments and tours.
 Students selected for the program will experience exciting STEM related activities on one of the largest, most dynamic military test ranges in the world; this is a great opportunity for those students interested in exploring science and engineering.
 Various topics include: Soldier day, Robotics, Electronics, Rocketry, 3-D Printing, Micro controllers, FM Transmitters, Cyber, Weather, and more!